Sales in real estate can be an intimidating and scary situation.

 Or what happens if your prospect suddenly starts to tell you a sad story that your script or script software hasn’t covered in one of the prepared scenarios?

 You will start to struggle and get nervous.
-It may cause some uncomfortable silence because you will be searching for your correct script for this scenario.
+It may cause uncomfortable silence because you will search for your correct script for this scenario.

 In short, your reaction will be far from authentic and thus far from a natural and spontaneous conversation.
 And then your prospect will lose trust in you.

-Usually, it’s not a strength of inauthentic people to gain trust with strangers.
+Usually, it’s not a strength of inauthentic people to gain the trust of strangers.

-The problem is in each sales conversation, you will find yourself in a dynamic and pretty variable interaction and with different personalities and characters each time.
+The problem is in each sales conversation.
+You will deal with a dynamic and pretty variable interaction with different personalities and characters each time.